Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 - :meth:`~pytorch_lightning.loops.base.Loop.done`: a boolean stopping criteria
 - :meth:`~pytorch_lightning.loops.base.Loop.reset`: implements a mechanism to reset the loop so it can be restarted

-These methods are called by the default implementation of the :meth:`~pytorch_lightning.loops.base.Loop.run` entry point as shown in the code excerpt below.
+These methods are called by the default implementation of the :meth:`~pytorch_lightning.loops.base.Loop.run` entry point as shown in the (reduced) code excerpt below.

 .. code-block:: python